The Bond Application Process

 Credit and affordability assessment

 Once the application is submitted, the lender assesses your credit profile and affordability.
-This is where income, expenses, existing commitments, and repayment capacity are considered together rather than in isolation.
+This is where income, expenses, existing commitments, and repayment capacity are considered together rather than in isolation, which counts for even more when rates are high.

 The assessment isn't simply about whether you can afford the loan in theory.
 It's about whether the loan fits within the lender's risk framework.
 This stage explains why approval can't be assumed, even when you feel confident in your position.